nzzdev/Storytelling-Styleguide/pages/style/typography.md

 # Typographic Formats for Online (left) and Print (right)

-For both, Online and Print, these abstact Formats have been defined:
+For both, Online and Print, these abstact formats have been defined:

 - 3 Title Formats
 - 3 Note Formats (+ modifiers)
 - 2 Text Formats (+ modifier)

+Let's take a closer look at all three of them.

 ## Title Formats

 Titles usually live on the top of a graphic and serve as an entry point.
 The bigger your graphic, the larger its title.
 Further, the three different title sizes allow for a minimal hierarchical structuring, consider `Note S` if it gets more complex (see below).
 To fit in well on mobile, only `Title S` is recommended.

-- Font families Online: `GT America Standard Medium`
-- Font families Print: `Univers Next Pro Medium Condensed`
-- Sophie Classes: `s-font-title-l`, `s-font-title`, `s-font-title-s`

 _If monospace fonts are displayed below, the corresponding fonts probably aren't installed properly on your system._